coliniuliano/coliniuliano.github.io/_projects/bt-speaker.md

 status: In-Progress
 ---

 Designed to experiment with True Wireless Stereo technology, these speakers feature the CSRA62415 audio module and BMR12 drivers wrapped in a modern oak enclosure.
 Engineered for high-quality audio in a small form-factor, the signal path remains digital from the Bluetooth/USB input to the amplifier output.
-Pairing two speakers together provides fully wireless stereo sound.<!-- more -->
+Two speakers can be paired together to provide fully wireless stereo sound.<!-- more -->

 ## Features ##
 * Qualcomm CSRA64215 Bluetooth Audio Module